-The explosion of observation systems and their non-strop improvement provides today a rich, voluminous and dissociated information on our physical environment and in particular marine.
-This richness is due to a diversification of the typology (greater variety of heterogeneous data), to an improvement of the space and time resolution (increasingly resolute data for a detailed description), of quality (increasingly accurate data).
+The explosion of observation systems and their non-strop improvement provides today a rich, voluminous and dissociated information on our physical environment in particular the marine environment.
+This richness is due to a diversification of the typology (greater variety of heterogeneous data), to an improvement of the space and time resolution (increasingly resolute data for a detailed description), and an improvement of the quality (increasingly accurate data).
 However, only a judicious and joint exploitation of data from these observation systems can allow a faithful description of the environment.

 To meet the objectives of the M3 team, three areas of exploration are privileged:

-- Disparate Data: we are interested in the processing of heterogeneous multi-modal, multi-temporal data (fusion, recalage).
-The mastery of observation systems is essential for the proper combination of different modes of use of the same sensor, of different but complementary sensors, of sensors of the same type but of variable quality, or of acquisitions at different time intervals.
+- Disparate Data: we are interested in the processing of heterogeneous multi-modal, multi-temporal data.
+The observation systems are characterized by several aspects: combination of different modes of acquisition and different sensors, at different time intervals.

-- xIA (Explainable AI): The results (in the broadest sense) from processes integrating AI must be explained by understanding the underlying physical phenomena but also the "reasoning" processes that led to these results.
+- xIA (Explainable AI): the results from processes integrating AI must be explained by understanding the underlying physical phenomena but also the "reasoning" processes that led to these results.
 The understanding of the reasoning includes the understanding of the original data, the intermediate treatments and the partial results of these treatments.
 The decisions of the algorithms are explained today either by the study of the learning corpus or by the structure of this learning.
-A hybrid approach will be favored here by comparing the results of the first layers of the neural networks with those of the usual feature extraction in image processing and then aggregating these features in the upper layers for the classification decision.
+A hybrid approach will be favored here.

 - Machine learning of massive bathymetric data for optimisation of hydrographic survey systems